Armawebtron/Armawebtron/README.md

 ===========

 A rewrite of Armagetron / Retrocycles.
 The Armawebtron game itself can run entirely in a web browser.
-Many game modes are compatible with not too much hassle.
 Also supports network play, albeit slightly buggy, currently via a real Armawebtron Node.JS-based server.

+It supports much of the same core functionality as Armagetron, such as rubber, finite cycle trails lengths, holes, zones, and custom maps.
+As such, many game modes are playable without too much hassle.
+Some are even included and selectable as presets.

 Unfortunately, due to limitations of what browsers allow, Armawebtron within a web browser can NOT directly connect to an Armagetron server.